AlistairBoettiger/Protocols/STORMbuffers.md

    * 50 uL of catalase (20 mg/mL; Sigma Aldrich)
    * Dissolve glucose oxidase in Dilution Buffer, vortex to mix.
 After mixing the catalase suspension well, add catalase to glucose oxidase solution.
    * Centrifuge at maximum speed for 1 min.
 Catalase may visibly precipitate out and remain at the bottom of the tube.
 Use the yellow supernatant for imaging buffers.
-   * Aliquot and freeze immediately.
-Store working tube at 4C for up to 1 week.
-Fresh (non-frozen) aliquots good for up to 2 weeks at 4C.
+   *  Store working tube at 4C for up to 1 week.

 > *Pyranose Oxidase is more expensive but ensures stable buffer pH even in buffers exposed to air.
 Glucose oxidase will cause buffer pH to drop rapidly (pH ~4 or less) if exposed to air for a few hours.